-Our nominated representative is Tabitha Northrup, Head of Compliance & Central Services.
+Our nominated representative is Mark Rogers, Head of Finance.

 In order to protect the rights of those using our website, we comply fully with the Act and GDPR which stipulate guidelines and regulation for the strict security procedures required for the storage and disclosure of information given to us and to prevent the unauthorised access or loss of such information.

 For additional protection we use secure server software to encrypt any financial or personal information you send to us via our website.
 This means that your information cannot be read as it is being transferred over the internet.
 Whilst we are unable to guarantee that loss, misuse or alteration of information will not occur, we do everything in our power to prevent fraudulent intervention.

 Information we collect from you?

 We will collect and process the following categories of data about you:

 - Information you give us: this is information about you that you give us by filling in forms on the website, interacting with the website or by corresponding with us by phone, e-mail or otherwise.
 It includes information you provide when you register to use the site and when you report a problem with the website.

 The information you give us may include personal data such as your name, postal and email address, data of birth, and phone number.
 For those filling in application forms for grants, housing or financial assistance, the data required by us will be much more extensive and may include details of your personal circumstances, finances or relevant medical information.